mbolivar/example-libmaple-project/README.txt

 If you have unresolved symbol errors in a Problems view for your project, then fix it as follows:

 1) right click on project and go Properties -> C/C++ General -> Indexer
 2) turn on 'Enable project specific settings'
 3) turn on 'Index unused headers as C files'
 4) turn on 'Index unused headers as C++ files'
 5) if you have no LIB_MAPLE_HOME variable set so far in your environment then go to C/C++ Build -> Environment and set it there
-6) then you have go C/C++ General -> Paths and Symbols and set following values for all languages and configurations:
+6) then you have go C/C++ General -> Paths and Symbols and add following values on Includes tab for all languages and configurations:

    ${LIB_MAPLE_HOME}/wirish/include
    ${LIB_MAPLE_HOME}/libmaple/include